Root Canals in Carson City

 - At the next visit, the dentist will remove the temporary material, clean the tooth again, and fill the tooth with a permanent filling material.

-- It eliminates the pain caused by the infection, tooth damage, or sensitivity.
+- It eliminates pain caused by the infection, tooth damage, or sensitivity.

 - It prevents the spread of infection to surrounding teeth or gums

-Another common reason that people do not treat potential dental problems is cost.
-When undertaking a root canal, even people with dental insurance can expect some out-of-pocket expense.
-Absolute Dental has programs in place to assist with payments and the costs associated.
-Discuss these options with your Absolute Dental dentist or call 702-ABSOLUTE for more options.
+A common reason many people do not treat potential dental problems is the cost.
+Even people with dental insurance can expect some out-of-pocket expenses for some procedures.
+If you’re in need of a root canal, Absolute Dental in Carson City has programs in place to assist with payments.
+To learn more about these options, contact Absolute Dental today!